 While a building is in an unoccupied period as designated by a remote panel with night setback or ICS, the necessary heating capacity will be controlled to maintain the zone temperature to within the unoccupied setpoint deadband.
 For traditional VAV systems, the VFD will operate at 100% during this mode.
 It will be necessary to drive VAV boxes to their maximum position through ICS programming or the factory provided VHR relay.
-For Modulating Gas Heat units, Full Airflow is not required but can be enabled by connecting the changeover mode input J5-1 and J5-2 on the RTAM module.
 For all Staged Heating types, the Supply Fan will be controlled at maximum fan speed during active heating operation as during Occupied periods.

-Gas Heat Control
+Electric Heat Control